anildhage/Air-Quality-Data-Science/README.md

 # Air Quality Index Prediction:

+ This file will be updated soon.
+Until then please read below.

 ## Overview
 This is a web app that will predict the air quality index feature for the dataset that has independent values.